DavideViolante/Angular-Full-Stack/README.md

 1. `npm start`: [concurrently](https://github.com/kimmobrunfeldt/concurrently) execute MongoDB, Angular build and Express server
 2. Go to [localhost:3000](http://localhost:3000)

 Angular and Express files are being watched.
-Any changes creates a new bundle and restart Express server.
+Any change creates a new bundle and restart Express server.

-Use `npm run prod` to run the project with a production bundle.
+Use `npm run prod` to run the project with a production bundle and AOT compilation.

 ## Deploy (Heroku)
 1. Go to Heroku and create a new app